pypa/pip/docs/html/ux-research-design/guidance.md

 3. Explicitly asking for retweets within tweets
 4. Responding to users within Twitter

-#### Not recommended: Forums (Discourse, etc)

-We used [discuss.python.org](https://discuss.python.org/) several times, posting to the [packaging forum](https://discuss.python.org/c/packaging/14) to ask packaging maintainers about their views on pip's functionality.
-Unfortunately, this was not as fruitful as we hoped, with very few responses.
-We found that engaging with packaging maintainers via Twitter was more effective.

-Posting surveys on Reddit was also not as useful as we had expected.
-If the user posting the survey or call for research participation does not have significant credit on Reddit, then the posting process itself can be challenging.
-Overall we did not see as much engagement in surveys or interviews come from Reddit relative to other outreach means.

 #### Recommended: Specific Interest Groups

 We engaged with the [PyLadies](https://pyladies.com/) community via their [Slack channel](https://slackin.pyladies.com/) to drive more participation from women using pip, as we found this demographic more difficult to reach via other channels